AI Use Cases/Professional Services

 Why generic EDR tools misfire in professional services contexts

 Standard endpoint and SIEM tools have no concept of proposal season, off-hours client deliverables, or bulk file transfers as normal workflow.
 Without domain-specific baseline modeling, they flag legitimate consultant behavior as threats.
-The result is either chronic alert fatigue where analysts ignore 95% of alerts, or weeks of manual rule-tuning that still leaves genuine anomalies buried in noise.
+The result is either chronic alert fatigue where analysts ignore nearly every alert, or weeks of manual rule-tuning that still leaves genuine anomalies buried in noise.

 3. 3